My recovery journey

 The Five Areas model aims to explain and identify the connections between thoughts, feelings, behaviours and physical reactions – in this case looking at relapse triggers.

-The example illustrates how a common situation can lead to a sequence of thoughts and feelings that lead to drinking or drug taking.
+The example illustrates how a common situation can lead to thoughts and feelings that then lead to drinking or drug taking.
 Often the situation is unexpected.

-i) identify situations that are a high risk for triggering drinking or drug taking; these will be situations causing an emotional and physical response
+i) identify situations that are a high risk for triggering drinking or drug taking; these will be situations causing an emotional and physical feeling

-ii) to develop a plan to use coping strategies in these situations.
+ii) develop a plan to use coping strategies in these situations.

-There are two more situations that you need to think about…
+There are two more situations that you might need to think about…

 Mental health problems

 Mental health problems are very commonly associated with substance misuse.
-What appears to be a mental illness may be confused with symptoms caused by the substance misuse itself, may be a consequence of substance misuse and therefore expected to resolve if the substance misuse is stopped, or may be independent of substance use but exacerbated by it.
-The interplay between substance misuse and mental health must be taken into consideration when goal setting.
+What appears to be a mental illness may be confused with symptoms caused by the substance use itself, may be a result of substance use and therefore expected to resolve if the substance use is stopped, or may be independent of substance use but made worse by it.
+The interplay between substance use and mental health must be taken into consideration when goal setting.

 It is important to understand the relationship between mental illness symptoms and substance use effects.
 You might ask...